-With degrees in Hinduism from the University of Toronto and University of Calgary, Raj interprets Sanskrit narrative texts for ethical import.
-He is the author of The Goddess and the King in Indian Myth and The Goddess and the Sun in Indian Myth, both published as part of Routledge’s Hindu Studies Series.
-Alongside his academic training, Raj apprenticed with an Indian master for twelve years as part of an oral tradition dedicated to the preservation and application of Hindu philosophy.
-He teaches comparative religion and mythology courses at the University of Toronto School of Continuing Studies and teaches Hinduism courses privately online.
-Beyond teaching and research, Raj enjoys a thriving life-consulting practice and hosts the New Books in Hindu Studies podcast.
+With degrees in Hinduism from the University of Toronto and University of Calgary, Dr. Raj Balkaran interprets Sanskrit narrative texts for ethical import.
+A prolific scholar, he is the author of several articles, book chapters, and two monographs: The Goddess and the King in Indian Myth (Routledge 2018) and The Goddess and the Sun in Indian Myth (Routledge 2020).
+Alongside his academic training, Raj apprenticed with an Indian master for twelve years as part of an oral tradition dedicated to the preservation and application of Hindu teachings.
+Having taught comparative religion and mythology at the University of Toronto School of Continuing Studies for a decade, he now teaches online course privately, at Yogic Studies, at the University of Calgary, and at the Oxford Centre for Hindu Studies, where he also serves on the Course Development Board.
+Beyond teaching and research, Raj enjoys a thriving consulting practice and hosts the New Books in Hindu Studies podcast.

 Himanshu Prabha Ray is a Tutor and Research Fellow at the Oxford Centre for Hindu Studies and has completed a five-year Anneliese Maier fellowship at Ludwig Maximilian University, Munich.
 She is a former Chairperson of the National Monuments Authority, Ministry of Culture in New Delhi, India, and former Professor in the Centre for Historical Studies, Jawaharlal Nehru University in New Delhi, India.
 She is the series editor of Archaeology and Religion in South Asia for Routledge in collaboration with OCHS.
 Her research interests include Maritime History and Archaeology of the Indian Ocean, the History of Archaeology in South and Southeast Asia and the Archaeology of Religion in Asia.